War in Abkhazia (1992–1993): Russia's role in the conflict

 The Human Rights Watch states: "Although the Russian government continued to declare itself officially neutral in the war, parts of Russian public opinion and a significant group in the parliament, primarily Russian nationalists, who had never been favourably disposed toward the Georgians, began to tilt toward the Abkhaz at least by December."
 During this period the Abkhaz side obtained a large number of armor, tanks (T-72 and T-80) and heavy artillery.
 The question remains whether there were specific orders concerning the transfer of weapons to Abkhaz side and if so, whom they were issued by.
 Russian border guards allowed the Chechen fighters led by Shamil Basayev to cross into Abkhazia or at least did nothing to prevent them from arriving in the conflict zone.

-A Russian Su-27 was shot down by Georgian forces near Gudauta in March 1993.
+On 31 December 1992, talks between the Russian defence minister Pavel Grachev and Georgian defence minister Tengiz Kitovani failed to resolve the deadlock between Russia and Georgia.

+A Russian Su-27 was shot down by Georgian forces near Gudauta on 19 March 1993.
+This incident caused significant controversy, as the aircraft was bombing the Georgian civilian sites and it was flown by a Russian pilot.
+However, Russian Defence Minister Pavel Grachev officially denied the Russian involvement and terror bombing, instead claiming that the air strike was conducted by the Georgian Su-25s painted with Russian markings and that Georgians were bombing themselves.
+A United Nations military observer was invited to inspect the downed plane and the dead pilot, confirming the Georgian version.
+The UN military observer affirmed that the plane was indeed an advanced aircraft beloning to Russia and that the pilot's papers identified him as a major in the Russian Air Force.
+However, the observer said that he could not verify that the pilot was operating under the instructions of the Russian Defence Ministry: "We need to see orders, written orders, and we need to see the pilots receive them, get in their planes, take off, bomb and strafe and then return to base to fill out mission completion forms.
+We are never going to get all that", said the UN source.

-The Russian journalist Dmitry Kholodov, who has witnessed the Russian bombardment of Sukhumi, wrote a couple of compiling reports with detailed description of humanitarian catastrophe:
+The Russian journalist Dmitry Kholodov, who has witnessed the Russian bombardment of Georgian-held Sukhumi, wrote a couple of compiling reports with detailed description of humanitarian catastrophe:

 "The shelling of Sukhumi by Russians is the most disgusting thing in this war.
 All the residents of Sukhumi remember the first shelling.
 It took place on 2 December 1992.
 The first rocket fell on Peace Street.
 They struck at crowded places.
 The next strategic target was the town market, which was hit with great precision.
 Eighteen people were killed that day.
 There were always lots of people in the market."